fescherer/college-projects/aps/aps-03-programacao-orientada-a-objetos/README.md

 The project is a college managment application.
 In it you can register a student, a course and a grade.

 You can also verify the already registered students, courses and grades.
-All Saved on database.
+All Saved on database csv files.

 As the project is a console, all of it's usability is using the keyboard numbers.